zerynth/docs/docs/gettingstarted/docs/zdmesp32.md

     [ ![](img/publishdata.png) ](img/publishdata.png)

 ##Data visualization
-1. Go back to the **ZDM Web Interface**, then open the device page clicking on the device name in the devices table.
+1. Go back to the **ZDM Web Interface**, then open the device page clicking on the name in the devices table.
     Data sent by the device are visible here!

     [ ![](img/dataconsole.png) ](img/dataconsole.png)